pdiggidy/DBL-Data-Challenge-Group23/README.md

 Running the Main file produces plots based on an inputted month.
 !!!!
 THESE FILES WILL NOT RUN UNLESS PROVIDED WITH THE IP AND PASSWORD OF THE SQL SERVER WHICH ARE NOT INLCUDED !!!

-The MySQL Code for The server can be found in the "Tweets_Data" Zip File
+The MySQL Code for The server can be found in the "Tweets_Data" Sql file